Director of the Architectural Design MArch (B-Pro)

 The Bartlett School of Architecture.
 University College of London.
 The UK

 Gilles Retsin is a London based Architect who graduated from the Architectural Association in London, and is a Lecturer and regular Professor of the Bartlett School of Architecture, where he is also the director of the Architectural Design March (B-pro).
-This program led by Professor Retsin was rated 5th in our annual ranking of postgraduate programs around the world.
+This program led by Professor Retsin was rated 5th in our 2019 Ranking of postgraduate programs around the world.

 We hope you enjoy the interview that Prof. Retsin kindly completed specially for the BAM platform.